uploadcare/uploadcare-ruby/README.md

 <img src="#{@file.cdn_url}"/>
 ```

 And thats it.
-Saves you precious page loading time.
+Saves precious loading time.

 If you do however need image data - you could do it manualy: